herrnst/dddvb-linux-kernel/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_SCRAMBLING_SEQUENCE_INDEX
 =============================

-Used on DVB-S2.
+Used on DVB-S2 and DVB-S2X.

-This 18 bit field, when present, carries the index of the DVB-S2 physical layer scrambling sequence as defined in clause 5.5.4 of EN 302 307.
+This 18 bit field, when present, carries the index of the DVB-S2(X) physical layer scrambling sequence as defined in clause 5.5.4 of EN 302 307.
 There is no explicit signalling method to convey scrambling sequence index to the receiver.
 If S2 satellite delivery system descriptor is available it can be used to read the scrambling sequence index (EN 300 468 table 41).

 By default, gold scrambling sequence index 0 is used.